11. Diagnostics

 11.1.
 Get diagnostics of a running THOR scan

-The generally preferred method of collecting THOR diagnostics is to run THOR Util's diagnostics command directly when the issue is occurring.
+The preferred method of collecting THOR diagnostics is to run THOR Util's diagnostics command directly when the issue is occurring.
+This generally means if you suspect THOR is stuck during a scan, high memory or CPU usage by THOR, or anything else during its runtime.

 C:\thor>thor-util.exe diagnostics